SystemRDL/systemrdl-compiler/docs/dev_notes/expressions.rst

 * Run ".predict_type()"

-    * This is a function of Expr that recurses down and validates that all types are compatible.
+    * This is a function of ASTNode that recurses down and validates that all types are compatible.

     * If any errors exist, an error is thrown.